bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 default OS to undermine a Quarantined USB setup process (the malware would first have to propagate itself to the Non-Quarantined OS USB).

-1. Perform the following steps on your SETUP 1 computer.
+Perform the following steps on your SETUP 1 computer:
    1. If you are not already reading this document on the SETUP 1 computer, open a copy there.
    1. Open a terminal window:
 {% if site.platform != "linuxOnly" %}
       1. **Windows**: Press Windows-R, type "powershell" and click OK.
       1. **macOS**: Click the Searchlight (magnifying glass) icon in the menu bar, and type "terminal".
 Select the Terminal application from the search results.{% endif %}
       1. **Linux**: Varies; on Ubuntu, press Ctrl-Alt-T.
    1. Change the terminal window’s active folder to the Downloads folder:
 {% if site.platform != "linuxOnly" %}
       1. **Windows**: `> cd $HOME/Downloads`
       1. **macOS**: `$ cd $HOME/Downloads`{% endif %}